 Cypress garden beds last for more than a decade.
 It has good water resistance and can withstand attacks from insects and pests.

-Working with Cypress wood is easy and fun.
-It has good nailing, gluing, and sanding properties.
 Even a beginner in woodworking can easily catch up on techniques and methods by using Cypress wood.

 You can fit Cypress wood pieces tightly without any gaps and make beautiful well-finished garden beds with a little effort.